oroinc/documentation/book/differences.rst

 --------------------

 Using `Composer`_, you can easily pull in third-party libraries and bundles that you need in your application.
-This does not change when using the Oro Platform.
+This does not change when using OroPlatform.
 But additionally to the common dependency management with Composer, you can also install a special type of package - an Oro Extension.
 An extension is a package that adds new features to the Platform.
 To achieve this, the `OroDistributionBundle`_ leverages Composer and `Packagist`_.
 All extensions are feature on the